 10. San Siro’s most prominent feature is its towers

-In order to support the third ring on the 3 stands (excluding the east stand), 11 massive towers were built.
+To support the third ring on the 3 stands (excluding the east stand), 11 massive towers were built.
 This gives San Siro its iconic look from both outside and inside the stadium.

 4 of these 11 towers were built to support the newly built roof as well, so these are clearly visible from inside the stadium.